 The Browns have to use an early-round pick on a receiver eventually, right?
 They can't keep going with retreads.

-Boyd notched 78 receptions for 1,126 yards and eight touchdowns in 2014.
+Boyd's totaled 21 receptions for 226 yards with a score from two games this season.
+He notched 78 receptions for 1,126 yards and eight touchdowns last year.
 The 6-foot-2, 190-pounder has speed to go with his size.
 The sophomore was impressive against good defensive backs in 2014, including Virginia Tech's tough secondary.
-If Boyd can stay out of trouble in the lead up to the 2016 NFL Draft, his DUI arrest probably won't prevent him from being selected early on.
+If Boyd can stay out of trouble in the leadup to the 2016 NFL Draft, his DUI arrest probably won't prevent him from being selected early on.

 In Boyd's first game for the Panthers in 2013, he gave Florida State some problems.
 That set the tone for him to break a lot of Larry Fitzgerald's freshman records.
 Boyd caught 85 passes for 1,174 yards with seven touchdowns in 2013.
 He also ran for a score and returned a punt for a touchdown.